Dama gazelle: Subspecies status and conservation

 The dama gazelle is generally divided into three subspecies based on the colour of the animal's back, flanks and haunches.
 These three subspecies occupied three blocks running along the east–west axis of the gazelle's range.
-The easternmost is the N. dama ruficollis (common name addra gazelle) whose historical range was to the east of 15°E. The westernmost is the N. dama mhorr (common name mohor or mhorr gazelle) whose historical range was to the west of 7°E. Between the two was the historical range of the N. dama dama.
-Genetic studies have raised questions over the validity of these subspecies and the variation in colour (phenotype) appears to be clinal.
+The easternmost is N. dama ruficollis (the addra gazelle) whose historical range was to the east of 15°E. The westernmost is N. dama mhorr (the mohor or mhorr gazelle) whose historical range was to the west of 7°E. Between the two was the historical range of N. dama dama.
+Genetic studies have raised questions over the validity of these subspecies and the colour variation (phenotype) appears to be clinal.